rarar/SJSU_ART_104_F19/readings/eight/Yanhua.Yang.md

 I saw many people clean the bathroom in HongKong airport;
 I don't know how robot help disabled people because they need more care than regular people, I meant the emotional comfort/ If they are ok with robot rather than nobody especially in America, and I am not sure the robots can satisfy their needs if they want a kiss or hug.
 By contrast, if people can be satisfied by robots, they mas y menos as robot too.

+Do we neend work in the future?
+I do not think I am ok let robot work for me to earn living things for survive.
+If they can do anything, human-beings should not necessary to be needed.
+I do not think this will happen.

+Whether Artist can chang the situation?
+In this country given and taken hasn't ever balanced.
+After Trump's administration, the things become more serious.
+I think selfish culture should be more than welcome robots to live within them.
+I d